PratibhaAdheli/Heart-Disease-Data-Analytics/README.md

 # ❤️ End-to-End Heart Disease Data Analysis & Prediction

 ## 📌 Project Overview
-This project demonstrates a complete end-to-end data analytics workflow using real-world healthcare data.
+This project presents a complete end-to-end data analytics and machine learning pipeline on a real-world healthcare dataset to predict the likelihood of heart disease.

-The goal is not just to build a model, but to understand how data analytics helps in solving real-world medical problems — from raw data to meaningful insights and predictions.
+It combines data preprocessing, exploratory analysis, statistical insights, and classification models to derive actionable conclusions from patient data.

 ---

 ## 🔄 Analytics Pipeline Followed

-Problem Definition → Data Collection → Data Cleaning → Exploratory Data Analysis → Model Building → Evaluation → Visualization → Insights
+Problem Definition → Data Collection → Data Cleaning → Exploratory Data Analysis → Feature Engineering → Model Building → Evaluation → Visualization → Insights

 ---

 ## 🧠 1.
 Problem Definition

 Heart disease is one of the leading causes of death worldwide.
-Early prediction can help in timely diagnosis and treatment.
+Early detection using data-driven approaches can significantly improve diagnosis and treatment outcomes.

 This project aims to answer:

-- Can we predict heart disease using patient data?
+	•	Can heart disease be predicted using patient attributes?
-- Which health factors contribute most to heart disease?
+	•	Which features contribute most to prediction?
+	•	What patterns exist in medical indicators?
-- How do variables like age, cholesterol, and blood pressure affect risk?
+  •	How do variables like age, cholesterol, and blood pressure affect risk?

 ---

 ## 🗂️ 2.
 Dataset Overview